WireGuard/wintun/README.md

 If the function succeeds, the return value is nonzero.
 If the function fails, the return value is zero.
 To get extended error information, call GetLastError.

-#### WintunOpenAdapterDeviceObject()

-`HANDLE WintunOpenAdapterDeviceObject (WINTUN_ADAPTER_HANDLE Adapter)`

-Returns a handle to the adapter device object.

-**Parameters**

-- *Adapter*: Adapter handle obtained with WintunOpenAdapter or WintunCreateAdapter.

-**Returns**

-If the function succeeds, the return value is adapter device object handle.
-Must be released with CloseHandle.
-If the function fails, the return value is INVALID\_HANDLE\_VALUE.
-To get extended error information, call GetLastError.

 #### WintunGetAdapterLuid()

 `void WintunGetAdapterLuid (WINTUN_ADAPTER_HANDLE Adapter, NET_LUID * Luid)`